MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/automate-using-mouse-keyboard-ocr.md

 ---
-title: Automate with mouse, keyboard, and OCR actions | Microsoft Docs
+title: Automate using mouse & keyboard and OCR actions (recommended for automation in VDI) | Microsoft Docs
-description: Automate with mouse, keyboard, and OCR actions
+description: Automate using mouse & keyboard and OCR actions (recommended for automation in VDI)
 author: georgiostrantzas

 ms.subservice: desktop-flow